 The Gospels of Luke and John also support Christ’s birth in 5 BC.

 Christ’s baptism marked the beginning of His earthly ministry.
 The third chapter of Luke tells us that Christ was baptized in the 15th year of Tiberius Caesar.
 Tiberius’ predecessor, Augustus, died on August 19, 14 AD.
 Tiberius ascended the throne shortly thereafter.
-Consequently, the period from August 19 to December 31, 14 AD was considered his first regnal year.
+By inclusive reckoning, the period from August 19 to December 31, 14 AD was considered his first regnal year.
 Therefore, his 15th regnal year was 28 AD, the calendar year when Jesus was baptized.

 The second chapter of John describes the details, early in Christ’s ministry, when He cleansed the temple in Jerusalem.
 The temple had been under construction for 46 years up to that time.
 The manner in which the work was performed did not interrupt temple services.
 Josephus’ “Antiquities” cites 19 BC as the date Herod started construction on the temple.
 Forty-six years later, we arrive at 28 AD.